DOAGenesys/DigitalBotConnector_v2_OpenAIResponsesAPI/README.md

 ## 1. Overview

-This document outlines the architecture and implementation details for a middleware service that connects the Genesys Cloud Digital Bot Connector (v2) with the OpenAI Responses API.
-The goal is to create a secure, scalable, and configurable bridge that allows Genesys Cloud Architect flows to leverage the power of OpenAI's generative models for conversational AI.
+This document outlines a middleware service connecting the Genesys Cloud Digital Bot Connector (v2) with the OpenAI Responses API.
+It creates a secure, scalable bridge for Genesys Cloud Architect flows to use OpenAI's generative models for conversational AI, handling session management, message transformation, security, and configuration.

-The middleware will handle session management, message transformation, security, and configuration, enabling a seamless and stateful conversation between an end-user on a Genesys messaging channel and an OpenAI model.

 ### Key Features

-- **Stateless Conversation Management**: Leverages OpenAI's `previous_response_id` mapped to Genesys's `botSessionId` to maintain conversation context without storing chat history.
+* **Stateless Conversation Management**: Uses OpenAI's `previous_response_id` mapped to Genesys's `botSessionId` for context, avoiding the need to store chat history.

-- **Dynamic Configuration**: Uses Genesys Session Variables to control OpenAI parameters like model and temperature on a per-flow basis.
+* **Dynamic Configuration**: Leverages Genesys Session Variables to control OpenAI parameters like model and temperature.

-- **Secure Credential Handling**: The OpenAI API Key is passed securely from the Genesys Credential Manager via request headers, not stored in the middleware.
+* **Secure Credential Handling**: The OpenAI API Key is passed securely via request headers from the Genesys Credential Manager and is not stored in the middleware.

-- **File & Tool Integration**: Supports PDF file attachments and enables the use of OpenAI's powerful tools, specifically Remote MCP (Model Context Protocol) servers.
+* **File & Tool Integration**: Supports PDF attachments and OpenAI's tools, including Remote MCP (Model Context Protocol) servers.

-- **Production-Ready**: Includes guidelines for logging, error handling, and containerization.
+* **Production-Ready**: Includes guidelines for logging, error handling, and containerization.

 ## 2. Architecture

-The system operates on a simple, linear flow.
-The middleware acts as a translation layer between the two distinct APIs.
+The middleware acts as a translation layer, following a simple, linear flow between the Genesys Cloud and OpenAI APIs.

 ```mermaid
 sequenceDiagram